Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Assessing the Accuracy and Utility of Just-In-Time Objectives

 \subsection{Error Analysis \& Limitations}

 Investigating the generated outputs, we find that experts generated using a JIT objective offered greater task-specific depth than baseline experts.
-Tool designs generated with JIT objectives succeeded because they tended to align with user objectives rather than document-centric goals.
-However, Poppins's specificity could be a double-edged sword: when users were in the early stages of work or performing utilitarian tasks, they often favored baseline tool designs.
-In such cases, users preferred lower-level, low-effort aids (e.g., a ``character voice generator'') that the baseline tended to produce rather than higher-level, meta-cognitive tools (e.g., a ``character development framework'') that a JIT objective would often produce.
-This trend was most pronounced in brainstorming and text comprehension, where users preferred utilitarian baseline tools.
+Tool designs generated with JIT objectives succeeded because they tended to facilitate a user's specific goals rather than context-related actions.
+However, this specificity could be a double-edged sword: when users were in the early stages of work (e.g., brainstorming) or performing straightforward tasks (e.g., text comprehension), they often favored baseline tool designs.
+In such cases, users preferred lower-level, low-effort aids (e.g., ``character voice generator'') that the baseline tended to produce rather than higher-level, meta-cognitive tools (e.g., ``character development framework'') that a JIT objective would often produce.
 Feedback, by contrast, showed the most variable performance: we found no consistent relationship between task type or domain and preference, suggesting that feedback preferences may be more user-dependent.

+Our JIT \textit{generator} evaluation (Section~\ref{study1_jit_gen}) runs a comparison to assess whether JIT generators improve upon baseline LLMs.
+Meanwhile, the JIT \textit{evaluator} evaluation (Section~\ref{study1_jit_eval}) is designed to assess whether there is additional benefit in running a JIT evaluator on top of a JIT generator to verify that outputs match an induced objective.
+This evaluation design does not compare a JIT evaluator against a generic LLM-as-a-judge evaluator (i.e., one that selects ``the best candidate'' with no knowledge of the JIT objective).
+However, we qualitatively observe that JIT-selected outputs were successful by strongly encoding the \textit{objective}, which was \textit{not necessarily} aligned with a generic notion of quality.

+To further investigate this difference, we additionally ran a follow-up analysis on Study 2 using a generic LLM-as-a-judge prompt without the JIT objective.
+In cases where the higher-N result was preferred (in other words, where the user validated that the JIT evaluator had selected a better candidate), a performant evaluator should achieve strong agreement.
+We find that the generic evaluator prompt achieved only moderate agreement with the JIT evaluator on these cases ($\kappa$ = 0.46) and overall ($\kappa$ = 0.34), indicating that the generic evaluator displays different selection behavior and would not perform equivalently to the JIT evaluator.

 A limitation of this study design is that participants chose their own screenshots to provide, which may have been biased towards certain kinds of tasks where they anticipated AI assistance may be helpful.
 We opted for this design to understand participant preferences on tasks that mattered to them, but future studies should experiment with eliciting a broader set of input contexts from users.